Watkins Books: History

 In 1901, Watkins Books moved to 21 Cecil Court where it has been continuously trading ever since.
 It publishes a magazine called the Watkins' Mind Body Spirit magazine, which has featured leading authors from mind-body-spirit and esoteric fields.
 Watkins Books has been owned by Etan Ilfeld since March 2010.
 Since then, a new website has been launched, and the store regularly hosts book launches and signings.

-Additionally, the Watkins website has integrated a spiritual map of London that everyone is invited to contribute to.
-Watkins Books has also published a free Mind Body Spirit app that is available on the iPhone/iPad and Android devices.
+Awards

-Watkins makes an annual list of "the 100 Most Spiritually Influential Living People," which is published online and in the spring issue of their magazine.
-The three main factors used to compile the list are that the person has to be alive, the person has to have made a unique and spiritual contribution on a global scale, and the person is frequently googled, appears in Nielsen Data and is actively talked about on the Internet.
+Watkins publishes an annual list of "the 100 Most Spiritually Influential Living People," which is usually featured in the spring issue of Watkins' Mind Body Spirit magazine.
+The main factors used to compile the list are that the person has to be alive and has to have made a unique and spiritual contribution on a global scale.